mainmatter/mainmatter.com/_posts/2021-01-29-web-animations-intro.md

 [CSS animations](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations)
 offer more control over timing and easing.
 They can run for a given duration, have a delay and an iteration count.
-The animation itself is specified through keyframes which allows you to create more complicated animation effects which are not possible with CSS transitions.
+The animation itself is specified with keyframes allowing the creation of more complicated animation effects that are not possible with CSS transitions.
 CSS animations are usually triggered by adding or removing a CSS class to an element with JavaScript.

 ```css